What is the New Zealand Expression of Interest?

 - Your score between 100 and 159 points: Your EOI is accepted, but you’ll have secure a job offer in order to receive an Invitation to Apply.

 Of course, if your EOI does not meet the criteria, it won’t be accepted and you won’t receive an Invitation to Apply.
-In this case, you’ll have to consider an Essential Skills Work Visa.
+In this case, you’ll have to consider other visa options that allow you to work in New Zealand.

 Are there fees involved in the EOI?